juso40/BLMapEditor/README.md

 Cannot be rebinded:
   - LMB to start/stop moving the currently selected object
+  - Ctrl + C to add an Object to your 'clipboard'
+  - Ctrl + V to paste the Object in your 'clipboard'
   - If moving an object:
     - RMB to cycle trough available object edit modes
     - MouseWheelUp to increase offset/scale/rotation depending on edit mode